From Challenge to Change: Design Principles for AI Transformations: Discussion

 \subsection{Findings' interpretation}

-The objective of this study was to propose a BSE-informed framework of actionable DPs to enable SE organizations for smoother and more effective early-stage AI integration.
+The objective of this study was to propose a BSE-informed framework of actionable DPs, targeting organizational adoption strategies and practices, to enable SE organizations for smoother and more effective early-stage AI integration.
 In this regard, the structuring process relied on identified BSE-related challenges of our former work \cite{tavantzis2024HumanCenteredAI}.
 To answer the raised research questions, we designed a mixed-methods methodology.

 Table \ref{tab:findings-summary} summarizes the key findings emerged from our study, together with their implications.
 This structured approach aims to guide both SE practitioners and researchers in leveraging the benefits of the proposed framework.